aleonelhp/MCP/README.md

-# MCP
+\n# MCP
 A simple MCP to fetch the weather information, tourist attractions and points of interest in a city.

 Features

 Get current weather information for any city
-Find tourist attractions, restaurants, cafes, and parks Real-time data from public APIs
+\nFind tourist attractions, restaurants, cafes, and parks Real-time data from public APIs

 Installation